Tonsley (formerly Clovelly Park) & Mitchell Park

 The EPA has written to residents to advise that it is undertaking a 90-day community consultation on the proposal to establish a Groundwater Prohibition Area in portions of Tonsley, Clovelly Park, Mitchell Park and Marion.
 Please visit Engage EPA for further information.

-In May 2015 the EPA approved a voluntary site contamination assessment proposal (VSCAP) provided by Renewal SA, as owners of the former Mitsubishi Motors site in Clovelly Park (now called ‘Tonsley’).
+In May 2015 the EPA approved a voluntary site contamination assessment proposal (voluntary proposal) provided by Renewal SA, as owners of the former Mitsubishi Motors site in Tonsley (formerly Clovelly Park).

-As part of this proposal, Renewal SA has engaged specialist environmental consultants to assess the nature and extent of groundwater contamination onsite and offsite to the west and north/west in the residential areas of Mitchell Park and Marion.
+As part of this voluntary proposal, Renewal SA has engaged specialist environmental consultants to assess the nature and extent of groundwater contamination on and off site to the west and northwest in the residential areas of Mitchell Park and Marion.

-Tonsley Residential Village – It is the opinion of the auditor that the site is suitable for the proposed residential development provided that numerous audit conditions are implemented.
-The audit conditions include requirements in relation to the development and environmental monitoring.
-Including the ongoing monitoring of soil vapour and groundwater to be undertaken by Renewal SA, in accordance with a monitoring plan endorsed by the auditor.
-The ongoing monitoring is to ensure that soil vapour and groundwater concentrations do not increase to unacceptable levels in the future.
+It is the opinion of the auditor that the site is suitable for the proposed residential development, provided that numerous audit conditions are implemented.
+The audit conditions include requirements in relation to the development and environmental monitoring, including the ongoing monitoring of soil vapour and groundwater to be undertaken by Renewal SA, in accordance with a monitoring plan endorsed by the auditor.
+The ongoing monitoring continues to be undertaken by a consultant on behalf of Renewal SA.

 For further information please visit the Renewal SA website.

 In December 2019 the EPA agreed to a new voluntary proposal for a portion of the Tonsley site formerly defined as ‘section 17 – Plastics, Painting and Plating Shop’.
 In accordance with the voluntary proposal a site contamination auditor has been engaged by Renewal SA for ‘Lot 34’ being a portion of the former section 17.